sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 The RNA-Seq data has been uploaded in NCBI, short read archive (SRA), with accession SRS307298.
-There are 6 samples in total-- two treatments with three biological replicates each.
-The data is paired-end.
+There are 6 samples in total-- two treatments with three biological replicates each sequenced paired-end.
+We have selected only the first read, and only two replicates of each condition to keep the data small for this workshop.

 We have extracted chromosome I reads from the samples to make the tutorial a suitable length.
 This has implications, as discussed in section 8.